sdoerrich97/unoranic-plus/README.md

   <img src="assets/corruption_revision_capability.svg" width="950" />
 </p>

-Figure 3: Comparison of corruption revision capabilities between the predecessor *unORANIC* and *unORANIC+*.
-Left: their reconstruction consistency is depicted despite the corruption-related image quality loss, described here in terms of the PSNR between the original image $I$ and the corruption-respective distorted variant $S$ (green dotted line).
-Right: the illustration highlights the distortion correction capabilities of both methods using Gaussian noise as an example.
+Figure 3: Corruption revision capabilities of unORANIC and *unORANIC+*.
+In (a), their reconstruction consistency is depicted despite the corruption-related image quality loss (PSNR between the original image $I$ and the distorted variant $S$ - "green dotted line"). (b) highlights the distortion correction capabilities of both methods using Gaussian noise as an example.

 ### Disease Classification, Corruption Detection, and Corruption Robustness Potential